What are the community ranks?

 Community Sages manage the post approval procedure that Members can use to file their topics in categories they normally do not have posting access to.
 They work together with the Community Post Approval team members to process these requests from Members at scale.

 In addition to heading the post approval procedure, Community Sages also have day-to-day communications with the Developer Engagement team to improve the Developer Forum for all users and to help scale the forum as our developer community grows.
 Community Sages have weekly meetings with the Developer Engagement Team to tackle forum issues and to discuss improvements.

-Community Sages can be demoted upon their own request to the Community Post Approval, Top Contributor, or Member rank.
+Community Sages can be demoted upon their own request to the Community Post Approval, Top Contributor, or Regular rank.